 Welcome to NoGAP, SSU's McNair Scholars Program

-The NoGAP Program at SSU helps 27 undergraduate students per year continue their postsecondary studies in graduate school.
-The main purpose of the five-year, renewable grant program is to place more historically underrepresented students in Masters and PhD programs.
+The NoGAP/McNair Scholars Program at SSU helps 27 undergraduate students per year prepare for and get accepted into graduate school.
+The primary objective of this program is to place more historically underrepresented students in Masters and PhD programs.

-To be a NoGAP participant, students must be an undergraduate enrolled at SSU and fit into one of two eligibility categories:
+Students from all grade levels and undergraduate majors are encouraged to apply.
+In order to be eligible for the NoGAP/McNair Scholars program, students must be an undergraduate enrolled at SSU and fit into at least one of two eligibility categories:

-- be a low-income student and a first-generation college student,
+1) Be a low-income student and a first-generation college student of any ethnicity,

-- be a member of one of the four ethnic minority groups underrepresented in graduate schools (African-American, Latino/Latina [Hispanic], Native American, or Pacific Islander).
+2) Be a member of at least one of the four ethnic minority groups underrepresented in American graduate schools— African-American, Latino/a, Native American, or Pacific Islander.